lifted-studios/AutoCopyright/README.md

-# SublimeCopyright
+# Lifted Copyright

-A [Sublime Text 2](http://www.sublimetext.com/) plugin to automate adding and updating the appropriate copyright text at the top of every file.
+A [Sublime Text 2](http://www.sublimetext.com/) plugin to automate adding the appropriate copyright text at the top of every file.

 # Installation

 ## Package Control

 Install [Package Control](http://wbond.net/sublime_packages/package_control).
-SublimeCopyright will show up in the package list.
+Lifted Copyright will show up in the package list.
 This is the recommended installation method.

 ## Manual installation